ionic-team/photo-gallery-tutorial-ionic3/README.md

 A tutorial app that walks the user through creating a Photo Gallery app.
 We begin with the Ionic "tabs" starter app, incrementally converting the About tab to a Photo Gallery experience.

+> Note: As of January 2020, this repository is no longer maintained.
+Please see [our documentation](https://ionicframework.com/docs/intro/first-app) for the latest supported tutorials.

 ## Structure
 Each folder in this repo represents completed source code for each step of the tutorial, available here (TODO - docs link coming soon!).
 * part1 - DevApp and Camera: Add basic Camera support.
 Ability to take one picture at a time.